Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: WiP Studio, Shutterstock

-Cats are obligate carnivores, and as such the best treat options you can provide for them is meat.
+Cats are obligate carnivores, and as such, the best treat option you can provide for them is meat.
 Beef, chicken, and turkey all make great choices, but when it comes to meat, cats aren’t all that picky.
-Just like with fish you need to avoid all seasonings and other additives on the meat, instead simply cook it bland.
-Raw chicken bones can be given to cats—but not cooked bones, which can splinter and create a choking hazard.
+Just like with fish you need to avoid all seasonings and other additives on the meat.
+Instead, simply cooking it bland, baked, grilled, or boiled are the healthiest options.
+Remember to keep the portions small, as your cat does not need a ton of extra calories.

 Not every cat likes carrots, but if you can get your cat to eat some veggies, that’s never a bad thing.
-You can try giving your cat raw carrots, or you can try steaming them.
-Avoid any extra toppings like honey or sugar.
-If your cat does like carrots, you can make them a regular treat.
+You can try giving your cat raw, shredded carrots, or you can try steaming them.
+Avoid any extra toppings, like honey or sugar.
+Carrots, while included in some cat food recipes, are not something that your cat really needs, so if they do not enjoy them, do not push them.
+And if they do like them, remember to offer only small portions as occasional treats.

-If your cat won’t touch carrots or bananas, there’s a chance they’ll devour some melons.
+If your cat won’t touch carrots there’s a chance they’ll enjoy some pieces of melon.
 Melons are extremely sweet, but cats can’t taste sweetness.
 If your cat is interested in melon, it might be for the water content.
-Still, melons have a tons of sugar, and you shouldn’t let your cat have too much.
+Still, melons, like other fruits, are high in carbohydrates, so you shouldn’t let your cat have too much—just the occasional piece as a special treat.

 Conclusion

 While your cat can’t have any pizza, that doesn’t mean you can’t give them other delicious treats to chow down on!
-But while you shouldn’t feed pizza to your cat, there’s no reason to panic if they eat some.
+But while you shouldn’t feed pizza to your cat, there’s usually no reason to panic if they eat a small piece.

-Keep an eye on them and take them to a vet if they start showing any severe symptoms like nausea or lethargy.
+Keep an eye on them and give a call to your vet if they start showing any signs of gastrointestinal distress.
 And in the meantime, find a way to keep them out of your pizza next time!

 Featured Image Credit: ponce_photography, Pixabay